Deciphering a CBD bottle can often feel like you’ve been transported back to a high school maths lesson.

 To stay within the daily recommended limit of 70mg, you would have to make sure you don’t exceed more than 14 drops of this CBD oil.

-However, this could be the same strength if the 500mg bottle contains a total of 10ml and the 1000mg bottle contains a total of 20ml.
+However, if the 500mg bottle contains a total of 10ml and the 1000mg bottle contains a total of 20ml, then it is the same strength.

 When choosing your CBD oil strength, consider your goals and how you plan to take the oil.